YextSolutions/hitchhikers-code/Answers/Frontend/Pages-Customizations/Adding-Image-As-Answers-Background.md

-# Update
-This Hitchhikers Code Bank page is being deprecated as part of the Fall '22 Release on November 16th 2022.
-Please reference our new [Search documentation](https://hitchhikers.yext.com/docs/search) for this content and post in the community with any questions.
 ---
 name: Adding an Image as Answers background
 description: Answers background to be an image rather than a solid color.